Radboud University Nijmegen: Radboud Excellence Initiative

 The Radboud Excellence Initiative was created with the dual purposes of attracting talents from every academic field to Radboud University while strengthening international bonds between universities worldwide.
 The initiative is a joint enterprise of both Radboud University and Radboud University Nijmegen Medical Center.
 It provides two routes by which a researcher may come to Radboud University.
 Promising researchers who have completed their doctorate between two and eight years earlier at the time of nomination may be nominated for a fellowship whereas those researchers who are more established in their discipline may be nominated for a professorship.

 Student life

 Student associations

 Radboud University offers students the opportunity to join various ethnic, cultural and political organizations, along with numerous honor societies, special interest groups and socially focused student societies.

 Study associations

 Lately study associations have overtaken part of the role that student associations like Carolus Magnus used to play.
 These study associations are related to individual degree programs and are open to international students as well.
-Study associations don’t have initiation rituals and regularly meet for fun-related, as well as study-related activities.
-Some examples of study associations are the study association for history students (Excalibur), the study association for psychology students (SPIN), and the study association for Business Administration students (Synergy).
+Study associations don't have initiation rituals and regularly meet for fun-related, as well as study-related activities.
+Some examples of study associations are the study association for computing science and information sciences students (Thalia), the study association for history students (GSV Excalibur), the study association for English Language and Culture (T.E.A.
+The English Association), the study association for psychology students (SPIN), and the study association for Business Administration students (Synergy).